 Use Hover Text on Mac

-When you enable Hover Text on your Mac, you can move the pointer over something on the screen — for example, text, an input field, a menu item, or a button — and display a high-resolution zoomed version of it in a separate window.
+When you enable Hover Text on your Mac, you can move the pointer over something on the screen—for example, text, an input field, a menu item, or a button—and display a high-resolution zoomed version of it in a separate window.

-Turn on and customise Hover Text
+Turn on and customize Hover Text

-Select Enable Hover Text.
+Turn on Hover Text.

 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.

 The modifier key you press to activate Hover Text.
 Click the “Activation modifier” pop-up menu, then choose a key.
 By default, you can press the Command key to activate Hover Text.

 You can set the Hover Text window to display automatically when you move the pointer over an item.
 Turn on “Triple-press modifier to set activation lock,” then when you need Hover Text active for a period of time—for example, when filling out a form—quickly press the selected modifier key three times.
 Quickly press the key three times again to turn off activation lock.

 The colors used for the text shown in the window and the window itself.
 Click the pop-up menus to choose a color or to create a custom color.